 John S. O'Brien, Director, Legislative Budget Board

-SB859 by Seliger (Relating to initial claims under the unemployment compensation system.), As Introduced
+SB945 by Zaffirini (Relating to unemployment compensation benefits.), As Introduced

 320 Texas Workforce Commission